 Best Schools in Dubai for Expats

-Depending on your location, there should be a variety of international schools at your disposal that will be able to cater for your preferred language of instruction and meet your child's educational needs.
+Depending on your location, there should be a variety of international schools at your disposal that will be able to cater to your preferred language of instruction and meet your child's educational needs.

 However, this option will still be expensive and will require a lot of investigation prior to moving.